MicrosoftDocs/architecture-center/docs/guide/ai/custom-speech-text-deploy-content.md

 |olympic champion to go back to back in the downhill since nineteen ninety eight the great katja seizinger of germany what ninety four and ninety eight     |   olympic champion to go back to back in the downhill since nineteen ninety eight the great **catch a sizing are** of germany what ninety four and ninety eight      |   olympic champion to go back to back in the downhill since nineteen ninety eight the great katja seizinger of germany what ninety four and ninety eight      |
 |she has dethroned the olympic champion goggia|she has dethroned the olympic champion **georgia**|she has dethroned the olympic champion goggia|

 Model 1 doesn't recognize domain-specific words like the names of the athletes "Katia Seizinger" and "Goggia."
-This scenario reveals areas in which a custom model might help with the recognition of domain-specific words and phrases.
+However, when the custom model is trained with data that includes the athletes' names and other domain-specific words and phrases, it is able learn and recognize them.

 **4. Review various options for creating custom models.
 Decide whether one or many custom models will work better**

 By experimenting with various ways to build custom models, Contoso found that they could achieve better accuracy by using language and pronunciation model customization.
-(See [the first article in this guide.](custom-speech-text.yml#acoustic-and-language-model-adaptation)) Contoso also noted minor improvements when they included custom acoustic data when they built the custom model.
+(See [the first article in this guide.](custom-speech-text.yml#acoustic-and-language-model-adaptation)) Contoso also noted minor improvements when they included acoustic (original audio) data for building the custom model.
 However, the benefits weren't significant enough to make it worth maintaining and training for a custom acoustic model.

 Contoso found that creating separate custom language models for each sport (one model for alpine skiing, one model for luge, one model for snowboarding, and so on) provided better recognition results.
 They also noted that creating separate acoustic models based on the type of sport to augment the language models wasn't necessary.

 **5. Collect training and testing data**

 The [Training and testing datasets](/azure/cognitive-services/speech-service/how-to-custom-speech-test-and-train) article provides details about collecting the data needed for training a custom model.
-Contoso collected transcripts for various Olympics sports by diverse commentators to build one pronunciation file that all the custom models (one for each sport) share.
-The training data is kept separate from the actual test data.
-Because the data is kept separate, after a custom model is built, they can test it by using event audio whose transcripts weren't included in the training dataset.
-The training and testing data can come from the same commentator but not from the same sport.
+Contoso collected transcripts for various Olympics sports by diverse commentators and used language model adaptation to build one model per sport type.
+However, they used one pronunciation file for all custom models (one for each sport).
+Because the testing and training data are kept separate, after a custom model was built, Contoso used event audio whose transcripts weren't included in the training dataset for model evaluation.

 **6. Ensure the data is in an acceptable format**